Brandon Tate: 2009 season

-Tate was drafted by the Patriots in the third round (83rd overall) of the 2009 NFL Draft.
+Tate was selected by the Patriots in the third round (83rd overall) of the 2009 NFL draft.
 On July 16, he was signed to a four-year contract with a $755,000 signing bonus.
 He began the 2009 season on the non-football injury list, still recovering from his knee injury from the prior season.
 He was activated on October 24, in Week 7.
 He played that week against the Tampa Bay Buccaneers as a reserve, recording one rush (an end-around) for 11 yards.
 Two weeks later, following the team's bye week, Tate started against the Miami Dolphins but did not have any catches in the game.
 Tate suffered another knee injury in the game and was placed on injured reserve on November 14, ending his season.
 He finished the season with 106 kickoff return yards.

 2010 season

 On September 12, 2010, in the Patriots' season-opening game against the Cincinnati Bengals, Tate ran the opening second-half kickoff back 97 yards for a touchdown.
 On October 4, 2010, Tate repeated the feat against the Miami Dolphins, this time returning the ball 103 yards.
 Tate scored his first career receiving touchdown on a 65-yard catch against the Minnesota Vikings in Week 8.

 Tate played in 16 games, of which he started 10.
 He caught 24 passes for 432 yards and three touchdowns, and had 41 kick returns for 1,057 yards (25.8 yard average) and two touchdowns.

 On September 3, 2011, the New England Patriots released Tate.